Safety Precautions when using Hot Tubs

 CDC guidelines for hot tubs

-The Centers for Disease Control and Prevention (CDC) has released new guidelines for hot tubs in order to help reduce the spread of germs and illnesses.
+The Centers for Disease Control and Prevention (CDC) has released new guidelines for hot tubs to help reduce the spread of germs and illnesses.
 According to the CDC, hot tubs should be cleaned and disinfected after each use, and people should avoid drinking the water or swallowing any suds.

 In addition, people with open wounds should not enter a hot tub.
 Healthcare provider recommendations The American Academy of Family Physicians (AAFP) says that people with heart disease or high blood pressure should not use hot tubs.